yashsaboo/keras-apache-mxnet/benchmark/sparse/linear_regression/inference_benchmark.md

 ### Note
 Run the file as `python run_sparse_benchmark.py`, by default the benchmark runs for `training` with `10 epochs` and batch size of `512`
+Inference results have been rounded to the nearest 1000th value and in the above numbers, `K` represents `1000`, so `1K=1000`

 ### References
 MXNet supports sparse data in 2 NDArray formats - CSRNDArray and RowSparseNDArray which are defined in `mxnet.ndarray.sparse` package